chris-backes/decimals.js/README.md

 This attempts to overcome that difficulty.

-Other libraries perform similar tasks. this library is small, to handle the most basic of tasks.
+Other libraries perform similar tasks.
+This library is small, to handle the most basic of tasks.
 It has two different methodologies: calling a new instance of the Decimal object allows the user to store changes to the value after the operation, whereas calling the static Decimal methods do not change any variables.

+***PLEASE NOTE*** This library is currently unergoing unit testing for edge cases.
+It ought not to be used in production environments.
+Anyone wishing to test may reach out to me.

 ## Usage